Should You Become An Aesthetic Nurse?

-Many nurses perform aesthetic procedures part-time as a (substantial) source of supplementary income.
-Beyond the obvious financial benefits however there are some factors that nurses should consider before starting a career in aesthetic medicine.
+Many nurses perform aesthetic procedures part-time as a substantial source of supplementary income.
+Beyond the obvious financial benefits, there are some factors that nurses should consider before starting a career in aesthetic medicine.

-A CPD-accredited course in aesthetic medicine provides a lucrative source of hours, so capitalise on this:
+A CPD-accredited course in aesthetic medicine provides a lucrative source of hours, but you need to ensure the course is CPD-accredited.

 2. Diversity of qualifications